-For the last year since I started working with Star Trail photography, I’ve used StarStax to blend my individual frames together into the trail photo.
+For the first year after I started working with Star Trail photography, I’ve used StarStax to blend my individual frames together into the trail photo.
 Unfortunately, StarStax has some limitations, and I have suspected that the resulting star trail image wasn’t as high of quality as the input images.
 So I started researching other options, including stacking manually in Photoshop.
 The root of the idea is to set each of your layers above the bottom layer to blending mode = ‘lighten’ – so the bright starts shine through on each subsequent layer.
-The problem is, when you have 200+ layers, that can take a long time to go through each photo and set each to the correct blending mode.
+The problem is, when you have 200+ layers, that can take a long time to go through each photo and update the blending mode on each.
 Knowing that there were plenty of smart photographers out there and that Photoshop had multiple ways to extend and enhance with actions, panels, scripts, and the like, I knew there had to be automated ways to do this.
+The real question became, how much work would it take to reduce the amount of work.

 First, load all your base images into Photoshop into a single stack (File -> Script >- Load Images into Stack from Photoshop, load from Bridge, or Lightroom, etc).